LibreOffice/core/sw/source/filter/ww8/README-rtf.txt

 --------------

-Their result is exported as a picture - RtfWriter did not export anything.
+Their result is exported as an image - RtfWriter did not export anything.
 (MSO OK, OOo OK)

 For math, the native data is written as well, so you can edit the